-When you sell an item, we'll automatically deduct the item from your quantity and price list for that variation.
+When you sell an item, we automatically deduct the item from your quantity and price list for that variation.

 If you sell out of an item, it will show in your listing as "out of stock" until you replenish it.

 Use the Quantity and Price page to track your inventory.
-Make sure you don't sell out of all your variations.
-If you sell all the variations of the item, the listing will automatically end.
+Make sure that you don't sell out of all your variations.
+If you sell all the variations of the item, the listing automatically ends.
 You'll need to relist the item to sell more.

 For example, don't list a "gloves" variation of a listing for a pair of shoes.

-Using a single listing with variations to try to sell different products in order to avoid fees is a violation of our policy on avoiding eBay fees and can cause poor search and buying experiences.
+Using a single listing with variations to try to sell different products as a way to avoid fees is a violation of our policy on avoiding eBay fees.

 List your product with variations